csea-lab/Lab-Manual-and-Reading-Lists/labmanual.md

 - Equipment (EEG, psychophysiology, eye-tracking) requires training before independent use.
 - Reservations must be made using the shared online calendar.
 - Equipment problems should be reported immediately to the PI or lab manager.

+### Institutional Review Board (IRB) Policies
+•	Before collecting data for a project, lab members must be added to the project’s IRB.
+To do so, you will need to create a MyIRB account and complete the necessary safety trainings: o	You should be able to make a MyIRB account from the homepage: https://my.irb.ufl.edu/UFLIRB o	You'll also need to complete the IRB training (IRB803): https://irb.ufl.edu/index/requiredtraining.html

+•	Once you have completed these steps you should receive an email of your MyIRB account creation and approval.
+To verify this, log in to your MyIRB account.
+If all works, you will then be able to be added to and agree to participate in studies.
+To do so:

+- Contact the lab coordinator and ask to start a revision for the project you need to be added to
+- Once they have confirmed the revision is now opened, navigate to "IRB Studies" (far right tab on the homepage)
+- Then go to "Revisions" (at the top of the left-hand column under the IRB studies tab)
+- Click on "Revision 11 for IRB Study #IRB######" (will contain the project number you are being added to) In the left-hand column under "My Activities" click the "Agree to Participate" button and fill out the form that appears.
+- Upon completion inform the lab coordinator

+•	Before participating in the study, the revision will still need to be approved.
+To be approved, the PI will need to submit the revision, and then the IRB must approve the study.
+It is not until this step that you are officially added to the project.
+If in doubt, check in frequently with the PI and lab coordinator to confirm if the IRB has been submitted and approved.

+#### Submitting IRBs:
+•	All projects must first undergo approval by the Institutional Review Board.
+Generally, the lab coordinator will be able to submit projects to the IRB on behalf of the lab, however, this process requires a few key details that must be sent to the lab coordinator first:
+- Funding information
+- Project title
+- Project description (one paragraph)
+- Protocol for project (must follow template on IRB-02 website, multi-page document detailing specific research task, implementation, and justification for research)
+- Informed consent for project (must follow template on IRB-02 website, explains relevant information from protocol document to the participant, in simplified language).
+- Submitting a new project to the UF URB can take anywhere from several weeks to months to be approved.
+When anticipating the start of a new project, it is best to complete IRB information as early and quickly as possible to start the approval process.
+It is also expected that the lead on a project maintain active contact and communication during the IRB approval process, as there may be several questions that the project lead will be able to answer better than others.

+### Participant Recruitment Through the SONA System
+•	SONA is a research platform that allows the lab to recruit from a large pool of university students.
+Since this platform allows for very easy, convenient, and efficient research it is important that we maintain good relations both with those running the SONA pool and the participants that volunteer for studies.
+This includes:

+- Making every effort to accommodate rescheduling (when given advance notice)
+- Being attentive to participant concerns before, during, and after a study
+- Prompt responses to emails or questions from participants
+- Meeting all SONA deadlines and actively communicating any issues to SONA
+- Ensuring we follow all SONA policies and protocol when scheduling and running studies

+•	As with the IRB, lab members involved in data collection for projects should be added to the relevant SONA project.
+To do so, you will need to email psy-2012@clas.ufl.edu and cc the PI so they can approve your account creation.

+•	SONA projects are created prior to the start of the academic semester and must be connected to approved IRB projects.
+Information regarding guidelines and deadlines for SONA projects will be sent out in the main Discord channel.

+### Purchasing materials and supplies
+•	Purchase orders are submitted to either Rachel Harris (raharris@ufl.edu) or Starla Chew-Gleason (s.chewgleason@ufl.edu).
+Starla is also our point of contact for SONA studies as well.
+Purchase orders can be submitted by anyone in the lab (with PI’s approval), using the Psychology purchase form (copy in Dropbox).
+Price calculations are performed automatically by the form.
+You will need the following information:

+- Requestor: You
+- Funding source: Ask the PI
+- Date: Date of order
+- Justification: Why the item is needed and how it will be used in the project (1-2 sentences is sufficient)
+- Vendor: Retailer of item
+- Item description/weblink: URL to product or brief description
+- Item #: (depends on how many items in one form)
+- Quantity: How many of the item you are ordering
+- Unit price: Price for only 1 quantity of the item

+Fill out the form with the relevant information and email it to either Rachel or Starla for approval, and cc the PI.

 ---